Achilles Tendinopathy (Achilles Heel Pain)

 - No injections or surgery required

-Shockwave therapy is particularly effective for long-standing or stubborn cases that have not responded to rest alone.
+Shockwave treatment may be considered for cases that have not responded to rest and conservative care alone.

 Offloading with Custom Insoles